Danielle Bounds: Miss Earth United States

 She had placed 1st runner-up at the Miss Earth United States 2009 pageant and received the title of United States Miss Air.
 She also placed as 4th runner-up to Jana Murrell at the 2008 pageant and received the title of United States Miss Eco.
 After crowned Miss Earth United States 2010, she represented for United States at Miss Earth 2010 in Nha Trang, Vietnam and placed Top 14.

-Miss Missouri USA

-Prior to competing at Miss Earth United States, she had competed regularly at the Miss Missouri USA pageant.
-Her best placement was in 2005, when she was 1st runner-up to Andrea Ciliberti.
-She was also 2nd runner-up to Stacey Smith in 2009 and received the Interview Award.